TissueMAPS/TissueMAPS/README.md

 The properties are added like normal OpenLayers properties to the base class of all layers in the file: `ol/layer/layerbase.js` and to the type of the options that are passed to the constructors (`ol/externs/olx.js`).

+## Development requirements

+Some of the build steps require Java 8.
+Also, make sure to If you are on OSX and encounter some problems during the build step, make sure that you are actually running java 8.

+    java -version

+Should be something like:

+    λ ~/ java -version
+    java version "1.8.0_31"
+    Java(TM) SE Runtime Environment (build 1.8.0_31-b13)
+    Java HotSpot(TM) 64-Bit Server VM (build 25.31-b07, mixed mode)

+Otherwise install Java 8 and if the output of `java -version` doesn't change check that `/usr/bin/java` points to `/Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/java`, rather than  `/System/Library/Frameworks/JavaVM.framework/Versions/Current/Commands/java`.

 ## TODO

 ### 1 - Artifacts